Covid-19 curbs: Bengaluru suspends bus services for public on weekends

-Amid the spread of Covid-19, the Bengaluru Metropolitan Transport Corporation has announced that it is suspending bus services on weekends for public use.
+Bengaluru Metropolitan Transport Corporation (BMTC) bus services will be suspended for public use on Saturdays and Sundays till January 16 in view of the weekend curfew declared by the government.

-However, the state government said that bus services will continue for personnel engaged in essential services and exempted activities.
+BMTC said that 10 per cent of its services will be operated to cater to the personnel engaged in essential services and exempted activities during these days.

+The bus services will be operated for limited hours from 6 am to 10 pm and will exclude areas declared as containment zones, BMTC Managing Director V Anbu Kumar stated in the release.

 Just In: BMTC suspends bus services on Saturdays and Sundays in Bengaluru till Jan 15/16 in view of Weekend Curfew.